zuckung/endless-sky-plugins/README.md

 [no.more.mereti.mines.zip](https://github.com/zuckung/endless-sky-plugins/releases/download/v1.0.3-no.more.mereti.mines/no.more.mereti.mines.zip) | 81.6 kb | 2024-09-06 | [view files](https://github.com/zuckung/endless-sky-plugins/tree/main/myplugins/no.more.mereti.mines/) <a href="res/imagemd/no.more.mereti.mines.md">view images</a> [4]<br>
 <br>
 >Removes the mines from Mereti ships and replaces them with Husk-Slice and Shield Disruptor guns to increase game performance.
-See the README for details."
+See the README for details.

 <details>
 <summary>:blue_book: Plugin readme</summary>
 <blockquote>### no.more.mereti.mines